hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 **Birds Dataset**: Two of the four models benefited significantly from fine tuning.
 The VGG16 model improved from 20% to 59.4% and the Inception V3 model from 40% to 75%, an almost three-fold improvement.
 The VGG19 model doubled its test accuracy from 20% to 43.8%.
 The Xception model improved the least among the four models from 60% to 68.8%.

 **Butterflies Dataset**: All four models either improved or reported no change in their test accuracies.
 Both the VGG16 and VGG19 models witnessed an improvement, from 87.5 to 96.9% for the VGG16 model and from 90.6% to 100% for the VGG19 model.
 Both the Inception V3 and the Xception models reported no change in their test accuracies at 100%.

+**The test results also showed that all the Transfer Learning pre-trained models performed better than the one-layer and the six-layer CNN models, both in validation accuracy and training times.**

 ### Transfer Learning versus Fine Tuning Discussion
 Model training times for Fine Tuning were expected to take longer than the ones used in Transfer Learning.